sekalylab/cellranger-atac/README.md

 	 -n Ashish_p123456

 ```
+#### Special parameters
+If you need to make a call that uses the more niche parameters (memory, count parameters, etc), you can still clone/copy the whole git repository to another directory, modify those bash scripts accordingly and launch it from there.
+I would recommend you use the --keep flag just in case.

 ## Outputs
 The S3 output location will contain a subdirectory for each data type, with nested directories per sample.